rstudio/gcfgenv/README.md

 # gcfgenv

-`gcfg` is a Go package for configuring applications with environment variables in addition to their existing configuration files.
+`gcfgenv` is a Go package for configuring applications with environment variables in addition to their existing configuration files.

-The precise goal is to provide environment variable overrides for `gcfg` configurations without the need to specify anything manually whatsoever.
+The precise goal is to provide environment variable overrides for [`gcfg` configurations](https://gopkg.in/gcfg.v1) without the need to specify anything manually whatsoever.
 There is a strong "convention over configuration" ethos.

 `gcfgenv` is **not** a general-purpose way to read environment variables into a struct -- the package only supports to structures and conventions permitted by